vstoic/crawl/README.md

 venue isn't on the site, the user can add it.
 A crawl is basically like a bar crawl but not specifically for bars.
 In Crawl users can create their own unique crawls with the venues they chose to add to it.

+Introducing "Crawl", the ultimate app for anyone who loves exploring new places and trying different cuisines!
+With Crawl, you can easily create a custom itinerary of venues for yourself and your friends to follow.

+To get started, simply create a "crawl," and start adding venues to it.
+You can create or choose from a wide range of restaurants, cafes, bars, and other hotspots in your area, and organize them in the order you want to visit them.
+You can also add descriptions, photos, and other details to each venue, so that your friends know what to expect.

+Once you've created your crawl, you can share it with your friends.
+They can then view your itinerary, and even map it out.
+The crawls with the most votes will be featured on the main page, so that other users can discover and try them out for themselves.
+In addition to creating your own crawls, you can also browse other users' crawls to get inspiration for your next adventure.

+With Crawl Creator, the possibilities are endless!
+Whether you're a foodie, a bar hopper, or just love exploring new places, this app is the perfect tool for planning your next adventure.
+So why wait?
+Try Crawl today, and start exploring your city like never before!

 ## Demo
 ![](https://media.giphy.com/media/SM1kjjui4VTOESPbMn/giphy.gif)